pablolambo/Shame/README.md

 # Java Calculator Study Project

-This Java calculator study project is designed for educational purposes to enhance my understanding of Java Swing components.
+This Java calculator study project is designed for educational purposes to enhance my understanding of Java Swing components and component programming concept.
 It provides a simple graphical user interface (GUI) for performing basic operations with multiple functionalities and non-functionalities.

 ## Prerequisites